-Social intelligence has become a commodity.
+Social listening has become a commodity.
 Anyone can dashboard mentions, measure share of voice, build a wordcloud.
-What few ask is how warped the lens they are looking through really is.
+What almost nobody asks is how warped the lens really is before the first chart is drawn — and a warped lens doesn't warn you.
+It just tells you what you wanted to hear.

 Figure 01 · Anatomy of bias